Finland men's national ice hockey team: History

 At the 1998 Olympic men's ice hockey tournament, Team Finland came away with bronze, after defeating the Canadian national team 3–2.
 Teemu Selänne led the tournament in goals scored (4) and total points achieved (10).
-The tournament was the first in which players from the National Hockey League (NHL) were allowed to participate, allowing national teams to be constructed using the best possible talent from each country.
+The tournament was the first in which players from the National Hockey League (NHL) were released to participate, allowing national teams to be constructed using the best possible talent from each country.
 The 1998 Olympic tournament therefore came to be known as the Tournament of the Century.

 At the 2006 Winter Olympics, Finland won a silver medal, coming close to winning in the final but losing 3–2 to Sweden.
 Finland's goaltender Antero Niittymäki was named the MVP of the tournament (with only eight goals conceded throughout the whole tournament) and Teemu Selänne was voted best forward.
 The format was changed from the 1998 and 2002 tournaments, to a format similar to the 1992 and 1994 tournaments.
 The number of teams was reduced from 14 to 12.
 The 12 teams were split into two groups in the preliminary stage, which followed a round robin format.
 Each team played the other teams in their group once.
 The top four teams from each group advanced to the quarter-finals.

 At the 2006 IIHF World Championship, Finland achieved third place after winning the bronze medal game against Canada.
 Petteri Nummelin was named to the Media All-Star Team.